wilkster/Switcher/Readme.md

 and multiple desktops.
 Allows more detailed window control vs the built-in Alt-Tab tool on windows.

 When activated on a monitor the list of windows appear.
 Their window state, on-top, desktop and monitor locations are shown as well.
 Each of the icons can be clicked to change the state.
+The windows are always listed in a last used state, the same as the Alt-Tab approach.

+The icons shown to the right of each window can be clicked directly with the mouse to minimize, restore, close, move desktops, move monitors and so on.

 ![image](https://github.com/user-attachments/assets/8b12d719-a656-4e74-be04-06c9f7d5d03c)

+Right mouse button on each entry allows direct control of window placement

 ## Hotkeys - Edit in Switcher.ahk2 file